muratk5n/thirdwave/en/README.md

 ---

-Basically when PH turned on the device he recognized the self-noise was about 2.6 Kelvin leaving no room for noise from the sky, the so-called cosmic microwave background, implying there can be no Big Bang.
+Basically when PH enabled the device he recognized the self-noise was about 2.6 Kelvin leaving no room for noise from the sky, the so-called cosmic microwave background, implying there can be no Big Bang.

 ---